poooi/plugin-navy-album/README.md

 - Update few assets
 - Gallery is now using HTML5 resources if possible (hopefully)
 - Level slider upper bound is now 175 for the obvious reason.
+- Music Library is now using phase 2 music sources

 ### 0.7.8